cysouw/pandoc-ling/readme.md

 ```
 :::ex
 - This is a lazy example.
-- ^* It should return letters at the start just as before.
+- ^# It should return letters at the start just as before.
+- ^% Also testing some unusual judgements.
 :::
 ```